GraphicsBlast

 We could write a set of functions ourselves which abstract the process of creating 4x4 matrices, and provide functions to multiply them together, etc.

 However there is a very clean, efficient and cross-platform library available to perform this task for us, called the GLM library (GL Mathematics).
-As the library is designed for use with OpenGL, the matrices used here can be passed directly to OpenGL/the GPU.
+It's also fast, and as the library is designed for use with OpenGL, the matrices used here can be passed directly to OpenGL/the GPU.
 As someone who did originally write their own functions for this, trust me, this library is a wonder.
 But just to make the point, it is possible to do this yourself without too much effort.

 The source code for GLM is available from the library's GitHub page.